Crystalline color superconductors: Introduction

-After the first attempts with instanton-induced interaction many authors tried various approaches in order to calculate the magnitude of gap parameters in the CSC phases (for references see the review by Rajagopal and Wilczek \cite{Rajagopal:2000wf}).
+After the first attempts with instanton-induced interaction many authors tried various approaches for calculating the magnitude of the gap parameters in the CSC phases (for references see the review by \textcite{Rajagopal:2000wf}).
 Dealing with QCD the ideal situation would be if these kind of calculations could fall within the scope of lattice gauge theories.
 Unfortunately, lattice methods rely on Monte Carlo sampling techniques that are unfeasible at finite density because the fermion determinant becomes complex.
-Although various approximation schemes have been developed, for instance, Taylor expansion in the chemical potential \cite{Allton:2003vx}, reweighting techniques \cite{Fodor:2001au}, analytical continuation of calculation employing imaginary baryonic chemical potential \cite{Roberge:1986mm, Alford:1998sd} or heavy Wilson quarks \cite{Fromm:2011qi}, no definite results have been obtained so far for large values of the baryonic chemical potential and physical quark masses.
+Although various approximation schemes have been developed, for instance, Taylor expansion in the chemical potential \cite{Allton:2003vx}, reweighing techniques \cite{Fodor:2001au}, analytical continuation of calculation employing imaginary baryonic chemical potential \cite{Roberge:1986mm, Alford:1998sd} or heavy Wilson quarks \cite{Fromm:2011qi}, no definite results have been obtained so far for large values of the baryonic chemical potential and physical quark masses.

 In the absence of suitable lattice methods, quantitative analyses of color superconductivity have followed two distinct paths.
-The first path is semi-phenomenological, and based on simplified models.
-The main feature of these models is that they should incorporate the most important physical effects but being at the same time tractable within present mathematical techniques.
-All these models have free parameters that are adjusted in such a way to give rise to a reasonable vacuum physics.
+The first path is semiphenomenological, and based on simplified models.
+The main feature of these models is that they should incorporate the most important physical effects while being at the same time tractable within present mathematical techniques.
+All these models have free parameters that are adjusted to give rise to a reasonable vacuum physics.